Hemp Facts and Myths You Need to Know

-To help set the record straight, we’re answering some of the most frequently brought up facts and myths about CBD.
+To help set the record straight, we’re answering some of the most frequently brought up facts and myths about hemp.

-Fact/Myth: What is CBD, and How It Works with the Body
+Fact/Myth: What is Hemp, and How Does it Work with the Body?

 Let’s start by immediately giving you a 50/50 fact-myth.